mariesophiet/master_thesis/docs/performance_results/parsing_scripts_usage_guide.md

 ## Document Overview <!-- omit from toc -->
 This document provides a comprehensive guide to the usage of the result parsing functionality included in the PQC-Evaluation-Tools project.
 It explains how the parsing system processes raw benchmarking output data into structured results, and how users can interact with the parsing system in both automated and manual modes.

-It also outlines the expected directory structure for test results, limitations of the current implementation, and how to manually invoke the parsing process using the provided Python script.
+It also outlines the expected directory structure for test results, limitations of the current implementation, and how to manually invoke the parsing process using the provided Python scripts.

 ### Contents <!-- omit from toc -->
 - [Parsing Overview](#parsing-overview)